Results 1 to 18 of 18

 Doesn't Sweden start as vassal of Denmark?
 Probably not a very good way to start even though the strategical position is excellent later in the game.
 On the upside, Denmark will protect you in case someone should be bothered to attack you.

 I suppose you should first focus on building up your economy and establish a center of trade in Stockholm.
 Once you are wealthy enough you can try to break out of the PU and conquer Denmark and Norway to form Scandinavia.
 Doing that will grant you a ridiculous amount of cores, including Iceland and, I think, Greenland - which makes for a great gateway for colonizing the Americas.
 On the other hand you may look for new provinces east of your position, if Novgorod and co are sufficiently weakened by the Golden Horde.
-It's in your best interest that Russia is never formed.to wound the autumnal city.
+It's in your best interest that Russia is never formed.New!
+The Fall of Infinite Games 2014 - A handy release schedule for the dark season.

 13-02-2012, 09:14 PM #18